 In addition to performing your own cursory inspection, you should also have your HVAC technician perform a comprehensive tune-up on your air conditioner.
-A seasoned technician can perform a wide variety of preventative maintenance measures to ensure that your air conditioner operates at peak performance and efficiency.
+A seasoned technician can perform a wide variety of preventative AC maintenance measures to ensure that your air conditioner operates at peak performance and efficiency.

 Your HVAC technician can also spot potential problem areas that can be addressed early to prevent more serious issues later on.
 A professional tune-up can prevent costly and time-consuming system failures that would otherwise plague your air conditioner.